Vendiel/daresay-a11y/posts/meaningful-sequence.md

 ---
 id: meaningful-sequence
-title: Make sure the content appear in a same meaningful sequence visually and in the source file
+title: Content shall appear in the same meaningful sequence visually and in the source file
 tags:
   - Layout
 reqs: